 - Restaurants: can swing from affordable local to pricey city-center venues.

-- Coffee/snacks: adds up fast in capitals - budget intentionally.
+- Coffee and snacks: adds up fast in capitals, so budget intentionally.

 Transport: car vs public transit

 Transport costs depend heavily on whether you own a car.
-If you live near your work, public transit and occasional rides can keep costs low.
+If you live near work or choose a smaller-city setup, public transit and occasional rides can keep the monthly budget more predictable.

 - City living: easier without a car.